TheDataCode/Data_wrangling_project/README.md

 ## DOG RATING ANALYSIS
-This projects analyses dog ratings from weratedog twitter archive with the aim to find patterns and trends between variables of interest.
+This project is an analysis  of dog ratings from WeRateDosg twitter archive with the aim to find patterns and trends between variables of interest.

 ### BY: [TheDataCode](https://github.com/TheDataCode)